acm-uiuc/til/_til/vim/toggle-absolute-and-relative-paths-in-bufexplorer.md

+---
-# Toggle Absolute And Relative Paths In BufExplorer
+title: Toggle Absolute And Relative Paths In BufExplorer
+category: vim
+---

 After opening [BufExplorer](https://github.com/jlanzarotta/bufexplorer)
 using `<leader>bs`, you will see both files and the paths to those files.
 By